How long Does an oil change take?

 Depending on the franchise, these “express shops” often offer you the option to remain inside the car during the process.

-From beginning to end an oil change in one of these places usually only takes around 15 minutes.
+From beginning to end an oil change at an express oil change shop usually only takes around 15 minutes.

 From a cost perspective, Quick Lube shops are also the cheapest service option available.
 However, they are not always the best option.